+The subcontractor has been engaged in the contracting business, under the present business name for years.
+Experience in work of a nature similar to that covered in the bid extends over a period of years.

-name fo e similar to that covered in the bid extends The sub satisfactorily co emplete a contract awarded to him, except contractor shall list projects me ollowing table for the bid to be = - nent Contractor's Experience Qualifications ponsive: Year Project Location and Contracting Firm/ Agency Contract amount (\$) Provide Name and Telephone Number of Person(s) That Can Be Contacted Regarding Work Please a attach additional sheet(s) as nee eded.
-Bidd er Signe ed Tit le Da te
+The subcontractor has never failed to satisfactorily complete a contract awarded to him, except as follows:

+The subcontractor shall list projects meeting the pertinent Contractor's Experience Qualifications in the following table for the bid to be considered responsive:

+Year Project Location and Contracting Firm/ Agency Contract amount (\$) Provide Name and Telephone Number of Person(s) That Can Be Contacted Regarding Work

+Please attach additional sheet(s) as needed.

+Bidder

+Signed

+Title

+Date